← Back to Blog

 UGC Manager Playbook - Recruit, Operate, Research

-In 2026, scaling a B2C mobile app with UGC isn't about finding 'viral creators'.
+In 2026, scaling a B2C mobile app with UGC campaigns isn't about finding 'viral creators'.
 It's about building a repeatable system.
 At The Viral App, our UGC Managers run the full machine: recruitment, operations, and research.
 This is the exact playbook they follow to recruit 25+ creators, produce 1,500+ videos per month, and consistently hit 10M+ monthly views at $2-4 CPM.

 Quick Summary

 The Viral App UGC Manager system has three phases: (1) Recruitment via Sideshift with structured calls and warm-up checks, (2) Operations with daily content review, compliance, and engagement seeding, and (3) Research that analyzes competitors and adapts formats to each creator's strengths.
 This system turns raw creator volume into owned, compounding growth for consumer apps.
+For more insights, read our guide on content repurposing strategies.
+For more insights, read our guide on app content marketing and SEO.

 Phase 1: Recruitment - Finding the Right Creators (Not the Biggest)